Dr-Eti/ISMiR-ISM_in_R/README.md

 Therefore, this code is my two pennies worth contribution to making ISM available to those interested in
 - looking under the hood of this technique
-- reclaim the rigour of the original procedures, which is lost in the incumbent academic literature (more about this in my paper);
+- reclaim the rigour of the original procedures, which is lost in the incumbent academic literature - I think;

 ## Easter egg (-ish) for academic geeks
 The code explores surprising, but unnoticed similarities with other well-known algorithms.
 Namely, the code includes a function for finding strongly connected components (SCC) by Depth-First Search, which is borrowed from my other repository Tarjan_SCC_in_R.
 It also provides a block-triangular permutation of the corresponding adjacency matrix.